profile-sh/docs/projects/gh_workflows_project.md

 ## 3. *inputs* and *outputs* contexts

-While env context is very useful *within* a workflow or action, how do we pass information *between* workflows?
+While *env* context is very useful *within* a workflow or action, how do we pass information *between* workflows?
 We will learn it below.

 > The **iputs** context is used to pass user defined variables **from the caller** to the callee workflows and actions.
-> The **outputs** context is useful to pass information **from the callee** workflow or action to the caller workflow.
+> The **outputs** context is used to pass information **from the callee** workflow or action to the caller workflow.
+> To work with outputs, we have to use **GITHUB_OUPUTS**, a github default variable for the step dependent path to the file that saves outputs.

+In the following subsections we learn how to use the inputs and ouputs contexts in a reusable workflow and a composite action.

+### 3.1 Reusable workflow

 Exercise: Create a reusable workflow:
 - create a reusasble workflow rw04_inputs_outputs.yml in the repo reusable-workflows